"April 15, 2010 (Toronto) -- Nearly 71% of people with early relapsing-remitting

 - properly labeled to warn of hazardous waste inside the container.

-Do not dispose of your used sharps disposal container in your household trash unless your community guidelines permit this.
+- Do not dispose of your used sharps disposal container in your household trash unless your community guidelines permit this.
 Do not recycle your used sharps disposal container.

-This Medication Guide has been approved by the U.S. Food and Drug Administration.
+This Medication Guide and Instructions for Use has been approved by the U.S. Food and Drug Administration.

-Last reviewed on RxList: 5/3/2013
+Last reviewed on RxList: 5/12/2014